simonw/datasette/docs/authentication.rst

         }
     }

-This works for SQL views as well - you can treat them as if they are tables.
+This works for SQL views as well - you can list their names in the ``"tables"`` block above in the same way as regular tables.

 .. warning::
     Restricting access to tables and views in this way will NOT prevent users from querying them using arbitrary SQL queries, `like this <https://latest.datasette.io/fixtures?sql=select+*+from+facetable>`__ for example.